Arabian wildcat: Distribution and habitat

-Ecology
+Behaviour and ecology

-The Arabian wildcat is nocturnal; it is a solitary animal and has several dens, rock crevices, hollow trees or empty fox burrows, into which it can retreat in different parts of its territory.
+The Arabian wildcat is nocturnal; it is a solitarand has several dens, rock crevices, hollow trees or empty fox burrows, into which it can retreat in different parts of its territory.
 It feeds on jerboas, jirds and other small rodents, small birds, reptiles and large insects, obtaining most of its fluid needs from its food.
 It is fierce and agile.
 Breeding takes place at most times of year.
 The male is drawn to the female by the pheromones she produces when she is sexually receptive.
-The gestation period is about sixty-five days and the litter size is usually three or four kittens.
+The gestation period is about 65 days, and the litter size is usually three or four kittens.
 The young have spotted coats at first and are weaned after two or three months, but stay with their mother for several months more to learn hunting and survival skills.

 Status

 The range of the Arabian wildcat is small and it is one of the most threatened subspecies of wildcat.
-Historically persecuted by the Bedouin, its habitat is now increasingly being degraded for agricultural purposes.
+Its habitat is now increasingly being degraded for agricultural purposes.
 The most serious threat it faces may be that it hybridises with feral domestic cats, and there may be few purebred Arabian wildcats remaining in the wild.
 With this in mind, a captive breeding program was started in 1986 in Abu Dhabi, and other cats have been relocated to California and Germany, with an international studbook being kept at Cologne Zoological Garden.